 Connected Kerb aims to accelerate the transition to sustainable mobility for all people with reliable, affordable and accessible electric vehicle charging solutions.
 The charging provider’s network currently consists of fast, on-street charging devices across the UK, which combine power and data at the kerbside to deliver convenient, reliable charging and fast fibre connection.

 There is no membership or connection fee to use Connected Kerb devices.
-Drivers can pay for charging through the Connected Kerb app or using an RFID card, and will soon be able to pay using Zap-Pay once Connected Kerb comes online.
+Drivers can pay for charging using Zap-Pay, through the Connected Kerb app or using an RFID card.

 Connected Kerb network costs